bobaguardian/tabletop-quest/README.md

   * Move into the `frontend` folder
     * Run `npm install`
     * Then Run `npm start`
-### Awesome!
+#### Awesome!
 Now you can navigate to http://localhost:3000 and use the application!

+## Technologies Used
+* NodeJS
+* Express
+* PostgreSQL
+* Sequelize
+* React
+* Redux

+## Future Implementations
+* Add a discussion feature so that users can partake in discussions for specific products
+* Add a search feature for products
+* Add an upvote feature for products

+## Redux Store Tree

+    state: {
+	    session: { user },
+	    products: { entries }
+    }